forrtproject/forrtproject.github.io/content/authors/zoran-pavlovic/_index.md

 ---
 # Display name
-name: "Alaa Aldoh"
+name: "Zoran Pavlović"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Alaa Aldoh"
+- Name "Zoran Pavlović"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role:
+role: ""

 # Organizations/Affiliations
 organizations: